TRIBAL IDENTITY & CULTURE

 in collaboration with

-Under this context, TMYS Review June 2023 will explore the role of Tribal History and Tribal Representation in History in shaping cultural identity and ideology, focussing on three sub-themes:
+TMYS Review June 2024 will explore Tribal Art and Tribal Representation in Art - and their contribution in shaping cultural identity and ideology.
+The project will be divided into two sub-themes:

 Call for Submissions

 Based on any of the two sub-themes defined above.